 If Your Bearded Dragon Needs More Vitamins

 There are situations in which your bearded dragon needs some additional vitamins.
 Maybe you just rescued your bearded dragon and it was treated very badly, or something similar.
 It is very important to visit a vet in such a situation.
-If you need a multivitamin powder, I recommend to get this.
+If you need a multivitamin powder, I recommend to get this one.
 Rule of thumb is to give your bearded dragon a little bit of it once a week.
 (Take a little bit of the powder and just sprinkle the feeder insects with it.)

 You see, there is no need to buy tons of different supplements or dry food or whatever you can get out there.
 Making sure that your bearded dragon gets enough vitamins is easy.
 Using vitamin supplements in addition to that could be toxic for your bearded dragon.
 Many bearded dragons die, because owners used those supplements in a wrong way.